Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/nucleo-wba55.md

 ST Nucleo WBA55CG has a built-in ST-Link/V3 debug adapter that you can use for flashing and debugging.
 It is compatible the following runners:
 * OpenOCD

 OpenOCD is provided with Workbench for Zephyr, but not installed by default.
-Go to the **Install Debug Tools** page to install the
+Go to the **Install Runners** page to install the
 STM32 Debug Pack, it provides you OpenOCD and the drivers/tools to support STM32 target debug.

 Connect your machine with the ST Nucleo WBA55CG on the USB-C connector.